Godsmack

 Godsmack is an American rock band from Lawrence, Massachusetts, formed in 1995.
-The band is composed of lead singer and rhythm guitarist Sully Erna, bassist Robbie Merrill, lead guitarist Tony Rombola and drummer Shannon Larkin.
-Since its formation, Godsmack has released eight studio albums, one EP (The Other Side), four DVDs, one compilation album (Good Times, Bad Times...
+The band is currently composed of lead singer and rhythm guitarist Sully Erna and bassist Robbie Merrill.
+Since its formation, Godsmack has released nine studio albums, one EP (The Other Side), four DVDs, one compilation album (Good Times, Bad Times...
 Ten Years of Godsmack), and one live album (Live & Inspired).

-The band has released three consecutive number-one albums (Faceless, IV and The Oracle) on the Billboard 200.
-The band also has 25 top ten rock radio hits, including 18 songs in the top five.
-The band's seventh album, When Legends Rise was released on April 27, 2018.
+Their final album, Lighting Up the Sky, was released in 2023.

 Since its inception, Godsmack has toured with Ozzfest on more than one occasion and has toured with many other large tours and festivals, including supporting its albums with its own arena tours.
+They have released three consecutive number-one albums (Faceless, IV and The Oracle) on the Billboard 200, and have had 25 top-ten rock radio hits and 12 at number one.
 In honor of the band's success and the release of their sixth studio album, 1000hp, Mayor Marty Walsh declared August 6 as "Godsmack Day" in the city of Boston.